ilucatero/gilded_rose_ba/RUN_INSTRUCTIONS.md

 ### Run Instructions

-To run this spring-Boot application follow the steps as described bellow:
+To run this spring-boot application follow the steps as described bellow:

 ###### Clone project
 ```